-- 8.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the Committee. - 8.4.2 Public speaking will be allowed in accordance with Section G of Part 4.5 of the Constitution Standing Orders and Rights of the Public at Council Meetings. - 8.4.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant. - 8.4.4 Any member of the Council may attend and speak at meetings of the Committee.
+- 8.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the Committee. - 8.4.2 Public speaking will be allowed in accordance with the public speaking section of Part 4.5 of the Constitution Standing Orders and Rights of the Public at Council Meetings. - 8.4.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant. - 8.4.4 Any member of the Council may attend and speak at meetings of the Committee. - 8.4.5 The committee shall be assisted by a lead officer, in this instance it shall be the Assistant Director Community Services.